Learn how to run your application locally, deploy it, and test on App Engine.

 To simulate a production App Engine environment, you can run the full

 Web Server Gateway Interface (WSGI) server locally.
 To do this, use the same

 command specified as entrypoint in your

 Before you can deploy your application:

-- The Owner of the GCP project must enable App Engine.
+- The Owner of the Google Cloud project must enable App Engine.